the-expanse/SideQuestWiki/Have-a-.NET-Error-or-a-missing-.DLL-(Windows-8).md

 ### [.NET base installer](https://www.microsoft.com/en-us/download/details.aspx?id=55170)

-#### Otherwise best to check Google or ask around in server to see if there is another issue not fixable via these installers.
+#### Otherwise best to check Google for the exact `DLL` your error is asking for and how to install it or ask around in server to see if there is another issue not fixable via these installers.